Washington DC Medicaid Definition

 What Defines “Assets”

-In 2019, for married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver, the community spouse can retain half of the couples’ joint assets (up to a maximum of $126,420), as the chart indicates above.
-However, if a couple’s joint assets are equal or less than $25,284, the non-applicant spouse can keep all of it.
+In 2020, for married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver, the community spouse can retain half of the couples’ joint assets (up to a maximum of $128,640), as the chart indicates above.
+However, if a couple’s joint assets are equal or less than $25,728, the non-applicant spouse can keep all of it.
 This is referred to as the Community Spouse Resource Allowance (CSRA) and is intended to prevent the non-applicant spouse from becoming impoverished.
+As with the spousal income allowance, this spousal resource allowance is not relevant to married couples with one spouse as a regular Medicaid applicant.

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because Washington DC has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away for less than they are worth.
 This includes asset transfers that one’s non-applicant spouse may have made.
 If a Medicaid applicant is found to be in violation of the look-back period, a penalization period in the form of Medicaid ineligibility will result.